 It’s time to start planning my herb garden now that spring has finally arrived.
 Though the Virginia weather has been extremely unpredictable and dreary, I’m starting my seeds indoors, and showing you how to start your seeds indoors efficiently as well in this week’s new video.
-I’m also going to give you a super easy DIY potting soil mix!
+I’m also going to give you a super easy homemade potting soil mix!

-Here are the top herb starting tips to keep in mind, along with the video and potting soil recipe.
+Here are the top herb starting tips to keep in mind, along with the video and homemade potting soil recipe.

 Starting Your Herbs:

 - Start with an organic potting soil, or use the recipe for DIY potting soil below.

 - Pre-wet your potting soil that you’re going to use.
 This ensures that the soil doesn’t lose depth once it compacts.